Yellow Watery Stool: 6 Common Causes And Treatments

 6- Irritable bowel syndrome, diarrhea attacks.

 Irritable bowel syndrome is a chronic functional GI condition.
-The main feature of IBS is recurrent abdominal pain that is associated with defecation and stool changes.
+The main feature of IBS is recurrent abdominal pain associated with defecation and stool changes.

-Also, we perviously discussed the causes of IBS yellow stool, check the article here to learn more.
+Also, we previously discussed the causes of IBS yellow stool; check the article here to learn more.